James-Ashley/sentiment-analysis-dashboard/README.md

 ### Machine Learning Classification Models
 #### Text Preprocessing
 The headlines were tokenized using the NLTK RegexpTokenizer, tagged for POS using NLTK, and lemmatized using the NLTK WordNet Lemmatizer.
+We removed stopwords not related to negation.
 We also used one hot encoding to normalize the newspaper source.
 We used pySpark to hash the dataset and generate a TF-IDF.

 #### Training the Models
-70% of the data was used to train the models and 30% was used to test the models.
+80% of the data was used to train the models and 20% was used to test the models (this was a stratified split).
 Two models were chosen due to their prevoius success in classifying sentiment: NaiveBayes, OnevsRest (using a logistic regression classifier), and Multilayer Perceptron.
 Originally, both models were trained using TF-IDF and newspaper source as the features, but the accuracy was extremely low (under 0.30).
-Then, both models were trained using only TF-IDF, and this yielded more accurate models (0.56, 0.64, and 0.60 respectively).
+Then, both models were trained using only TF-IDF, and this yielded more accurate models (0.635, 0.639, and 0.628 respectively).

+We also tried analyzing n-grams rather than individual words and word2Vec rather than TF-IDF, but these changes decreased accuracy.

 ### App Architecture
 ![alt text](https://github.com/James-Ashley/sentiment-analysis-dashboard/blob/main/static/images/architecture.jpg "App Architecture")